Beginning Oct. 28, 2013, the McLean House front porch will be closed, (house to remain open).

 The front porch of the McLean House is being renovated requiring entry into the house to through the back door beginning Oct.
 28.

 Living History programs are a favorite for many visitors to Appomattox Court House NHP.
 These programs are offered every day from Memorial Day through Labor Day weekend.
 Actors/historians/interpreters portray people who were actually in Appomattox Court House in 1865.
-You may meet a man who lives nearby but has served in Lee's army and was paroled "this April past."
+You may meet a man who lives nearby but served in Lee's army and was paroled "this April past."
 You may also meet a Federal soldier from the 188th Pennsylvania Infantry who has been assigned to Appomattox as a provost guard (military police).
-All Living History characters wear authentic period costume and converse in the manner of their day.
+All Living History characters wear authentic period clothing and converse in the manner of their day.

 Did You Know?